-Welcome to the University of New England School of Nurse Anesthesia (UNE) and the Saint Joseph Hospital School of Nurse Anesthesia for Nurses (SJHSAN)!
+Welcome to the University of New England School of Nurse Anesthesia (UNE)!
 You were selected as a student because of your capabilities, knowledge, and accomplishments in professional nursing.
 Because of you, our University, schools and profession will continue to grow in excellence.

-This handbook has been prepared so you will know what the University and the respective anesthesia programs expect of you and what you can expect from each of them.
-The didactic phase of the program is a joint effort between both nurse anesthesia programs; the policies contained in the handbook will apply to all students who are to receive a degree from the University of New England.
-In addition to these policies and procedures, the students in SJHSAN are also required to adhere to those explicated in the SJHSAN Student and Faculty Handbook.
+This handbook has been prepared so you will know what the University and the anesthesia program expect of you and what you can expect from each of them.
+The policies contained in the handbook will apply to all students who are to receive a degree from the University of New England.